Global Public Health Leadership

 Compulsory modules

-This module offers students the ability to understand and evaluate statistical data with the use of software.
-Students will also gain an understanding of how appropriate statistical techniques are chosen for a particular context.
-They will develop information technology and academic writing skills to present and interpret statistical information in a report.
+This module offers you the ability to understand and evaluate statistical data with the use of software.
+You will also gain an understanding of how appropriate statistical techniques are chosen for a particular context.
+You will develop information technology and academic writing skills to present and interpret statistical information in a report.
 This module does not assume previous statistical knowledge and the analyses included in the teaching and assessment are those which are commonly seen in health-related research and policy papers.

 Assessment is via a written statistical report.